craigmckeachie/handsonreact.com/docs/A8-CodeOrganizationConventions.md

   - When every file is named index.js or style.css it can become difficult to navigate your code
   - `import Button from '../Button/Button';` is redundant

-4. How you should handle (where to put) container components?
-   - There is no clear guidance on this but here is an approach.
-     - components/component-name
-     - container
-       > See [File Layout that Considers Container & Redux Components](https://itnext.io/optimal-file-structure-for-react-applications-66287250b42) for more information
-5. If I use [Redux what should my file or code structure](https://redux.js.org/faq/code-structure) look like?
+4. If I use [Redux what should my file or code structure](https://redux.js.org/faq/code-structure) look like?

 ### Best Practices